wincent/clipper/README.md

 ## Fixing `remote port forwarding failed` when using UNIX domain sockets

-Just as with TCP port forwarding, forwarding can fail when using UNIX domain sockets if a stale socket doesn't get automatically cleaned up (or overwritten, as *should* be the case when you use `StreamLocalBindUnlink=yes`).
+Just as with TCP port forwarding, forwarding can fail when using UNIX domain sockets if a stale socket doesn't get automatically cleaned up (or overwritten, as should be the case when `StreamLocalBindUnlink yes` is present in the server's `sshd_config` file).

 In this case, the fix is to remove the stale socket on the remote host.
 For example, assuming a socket in `$HOME/.clipper.sock` on the remote host, `$HOST`: